Email Print Share

 Image with text overlaid about virtual NSF FORECAST webinar on Thursday, June 6, 2024.

-Upcoming Webinar on New NSF FORECAST Program
+Upcoming Virtual Webinar and Office Hours on New NSF FORECAST Program

 The FORECAST program seeks to facilitate transitions from status-quo graduate career preparation to student-centered models with an emphasis on building entrepreneurial and innovation capacity through intentional professional development activities.
 Focused on developing cohorts of innovative scholars from emerging research institutions (ERIs) and groups historically excluded in STEM, FORECAST should help develop STEM talent adept in community resilience and the translation of research outcomes for societal benefits.